 Start by taking stock of your current income, expenses, assets, and liabilities.
 Understanding your financial picture is the first step in the financial planning process.

-Identify your short-term and long-term financial goals.
-These could include saving for an emergency fund, paying off debt, buying a home, funding education, wealth accumulation, or planning for retirement.
+Identify your short, medium and long-term financial goals.
+These could include saving for a contingency fund, paying down debt, buying a home, funding education, wealth accumulation, savings for travel, and planning for retirement.

 Create a budget to track your income and expenses.
 A budget is a fundamental tool in the financial planning process, helping you allocate your money toward essential expenses, discretionary spending and savings/investment.

-Having some savings set aside for emergencies or unexpected expenses provides a measure of financial security.
+Having some savings set aside for emergencies or unexpected expenses provides a measure of financial security and helps reduce financial stress.

-You can start small by setting achievable goals and gradually increasing your financial planning efforts as your income and/or capital grows.
+You can start small by setting achievable goals and progressively increasing your financial planning efforts as your income and/or capital grows.

-If you have outstanding debts, consider prioritising debt repayment - in particular, any non-deductible debt.
-Reducing high-interest debts can free up money for savings and investments.
+If you have outstanding debts, consider prioritising debt repayment - in particular, any high-interest debts and non-deductible debt.
+Reducing / eliminating debt helps free up future cashflow for savings and investment.

 There are online tools, apps, and educational materials that can help you understand basic financial principles to start your financial planning journey.

-Financial Planners can guide you on your financial journey – providing valuable advice to help optimise your financial position, avoid costly errors, and keep you on track with your financial plan.
+Financial Planners can guide you on your financial journey – providing valuable advice to help optimise your financial strategy/strategies, avoid costly errors, and keep you on track with your financial plan.

 Remember that financial planning is a dynamic and ongoing process.
-As your income and financial situation evolve, your plan can be adjusted accordingly.
-The key is to start taking control of your finances, no matter where you currently stand, and to make informed decisions that align with your goals.
+As your income and financial situation evolve, your plan can, and should, be adjusted accordingly.
+The key is to start taking control of your finances, no matter where you currently stand, and to make informed decisions that align with your goals and values.

 If you're unsure about where to begin, consider seeking guidance from a financial planning professional, or using online resources to educate yourself on fundamental financial concepts and practices.
 Developing good financial habits early on can set the foundation for long-term financial success.